Types of Jobs Most Likely to Qualify for an H-1B Visa

 Examples of Jobs That Have Been Approved for H-1B Visas

-As you can see from the below list, which is from the 2003 and 2011 USCIS reports, these are broad categories for the most part.
+As you can see from the below list, which is from prior USCIS reports, these are broad categories for the most part.
 For example, "systems analysis and programming" can include Software Engineers, Computer Programmers, Programmer Analysts, and Systems Analysts.
 Therefore, this list offers some guidance into the various occupational families, which you can explore further to identify jobs that can qualify for H-1B visas.